filipliwinski/NCSCopyMaker/README.md

-# NCSCopyMaker-
+# NCSCopyMaker
-PowerShell script that generates differences in GIT repositories
+PowerShell script that generates code differences in GIT repositories.